gscalzo/CrowdMix.iOSTest/README.md

 ![wireframe](https://github.com/gscalzo/CrowdMix.iOSTest/blob/master/doc/wireframe.png)

 ## Rules
-* Split the features to implement in complete task to show the value to the stakeholders
-* Write as many tests that make you confident to write a well crafted app
+* Write as many tests as you make confident to write a well crafted app
 * The goal is to build a robust and well designed app, not to deliver all the features with crappy code